suanthuy/learning-note/English/TOEIC-speaking/Mock-test/Mock-test-21.md

 ## Question 9

+We need someone with a creative mind to join our team.
+Does her resume show that she is qualified?

 Yes, she is.
 Because she got/ achieved a Franklin Award for Innovative Web Programming in 2010.

 ## Question 10

+Please tell me about her work experience in detail.

 In the summer of 2009, she worked as an intern for Mantel Games.
 From 2010 to 2012, she worked as Assistant Web Programmer for DKLM Incorporated.
 Since 2012, she has worked as Web programmer for the same company.